Medical expert of the article

 Nottingham diagnostic criteria for legionella pneumonia

-In the first 24 hours of receipt of the patient | In the next 2-4 days |
+In the first 24 hours of the patient's admission | In the next 2-4 days |

-The previous disease, which occurred with toxicosis and hyperthermia (at less than 39 C for 4-5 days) Cough, diarrhea, impaired consciousness or a combination of these symptoms Lymphocytopenia (lymphocytes less than 10 x 10 9 / L) in combination with leukocytosis (leukocytes not less than 15 x 10 9 / L) Hyponatremia (sodium less than 130 mmol / l) |
+Previous illness, accompanied by toxicosis and hyperthermia (less than 39 C for 4-5 days) Cough, diarrhea, confusion, or a combination of these symptoms Lymphocytopenia (lymphocytes less than 10 x 10 9 /l) in combination with leukocytosis (leukocytes not less than 15 x 10 9 /l) Hyponatremia (sodium less than 130 mmol/L) |

-Radiologic confirmation of seals in the lungs (despite conventional antibiotic therapy) Violation of liver function in the absence of obvious hepatitis - the level of bilirubin or aminotransferase more than 2 times higher than the upper limit of the norm Hypoalbuminemia (albumin level less than 25 g / l) |
+X-ray evidence of pulmonary consolidation (despite conventional antibiotic therapy) Liver dysfunction in the absence of obvious hepatitis - bilirubin or aminotransferase levels more than 2 times the upper limit of normal Hypoalbuminemia (albumin level less than 25 g/l) |

-Treatment of pneumonias caused by legionella
+Treatment of pneumonia caused by legionella

 - Pneumonia - Treatment regimen and nutrition